songhui/ENACT-Business-Models/BusinessModels/Diversifier.md

     <td rowspan="1">
       <p>
      <ul>
-       <li> 2 proposals for research projects or bi-lateral project with industry are submitted</li>
+       <li> 2 proposals for research projects or bi-lateral project with industry are submitted.
+The FLEET project funded by the Research Council of Norway has started.
+Two proposals submitted.</li>

 <li> Code delivered on a public repository (e.g., github, gitlab) together with documentation and tutorials.
 Open source communities have been contacted.</li>